raza1823/rms-rider/README.md

 # rms-rider
-This repository only for my project's screenshots
+This repository only for my project's RMS Rider Mobile Application screenshots.